-Yes, you may progress to the next PDC but you will need to repeat and pass the failed subject(s) on order to be awarded a certificate for the PDC.
+Yes, you may progress to the next PDC but you will need to repeat and pass the failed subject(s) in order to be awarded a certificate for the PDC.

 You will receive a Post-Diploma Certificate in name of the particular PDC if you pass all the subjects within that PDC.

-You are required to have passed all prescribed subjects under every MC in order to graduate from the Diploma.
+You are required to pass all prescribed subjects under every PDC in order to graduate and obtain a full qualification of a Post-Diploma course. i.e Diploma (Conversion)/Specialist Diploma/Advanced Diploma.

 Please refer to TSA website at http://www.tp.edu.sg/tsa for the latest updated information.